JNDVasco/Cameras/README.md

 End of the File
 ```

-Note: `sl::Resolution` contains both height and width and step is the
-number of bytes of one pixel row (i.e one "width) so to get the total
+Note: `Width Bytes` is the number of bytes of one pixel row (i.e one "width)
-data size we can do `Step * Resolution.height`.
+so to get the total  data size we can do `Width Bytes * Height`.

 # Intel D435i
 ## Binary File Structure